Get to Know the LMA Leaders

 Board of Directors

 LMA is led by an elected international Board of Directors.
-This Board consists of a president, president-elect, immediate past president, secretary, treasurer, treasurer-elect, five members-at-large, the chair of the Chapter Presidents' Committee and our executive director.
+This Board consists of a president, president-elect, immediate past president, secretary, treasurer, treasurer-elect, five members-at-large, the chair of the Regional Leaders' Committee and our executive director.

 The Board meets four times per year.
 Each Board member is asked to serve as Board liaison to a committee or task force.

 Director of Business Development and Marketing, Porter Hedges LLP

 Houston, TX (Southwest Region)

 Jill S. Weber